FhenixProtocol/fhenix-docs/docs/devdocs/Tutorials/Basic/Writing-The-Contract.md

 ```

 Our goal is to create an ERC20 contract that supports shielded balances.
 Let's run through the different functions, step-by-step and show how we can implement each.
-We'll also link to more detailed explanations about custom functionality we make use of.
+We'll also link to more detailed explanations about the custom functionality we make use of.

 ### Importing FHE Libraries